scientific-dev/chatcord/README.md

 Chatcord is a quick way to easily make your own Chat Bot with Javascript Easily with https://www.cleverbot.com/

-This package is just for Entertainment Purpose Typescript Support added!
+This package is just for Entertainment Purpose.
+Typescript Support added!

 > Only the name is ChatCord but can be used anywhere if you have right knowledge!